What is Dog Urinary Incontinence?

 Additional Concerns for Incontinence

 Older pets can also develop senility and simply be unaware that they are dribbling urine.
-There are some excellent Chinese herb geriatric support supplements for animals needing a boost in cognitive and immune health.
+There are some excellent Chinese herb geriatric support supplements to help support cognitive and immune function.
 And, once again, a diet change can be very helpful for these animals.
-Please see What You Need to Know About Your Pet's Food and Supporting Your Aging Companion.
+It's important that you support your aging pet holistically and address all of their issues with their wellbeing in mind.

 Ectopic ureter(s) are a fairly uncommon physical abnormality that puppies may be born with.
 The ureters carry urine from the kidneys to the bladder.
 Ectopic ureters by-pass the bladder and connect to an abnormal location such as the urethra or vagina causing the puppy to drip urine.